pradhyumnaag30/PhiUSIIL-Phishing-URL-Detection/readme.md

 To simulate a real-world streaming environment—where new URLs arrive continuously and the model must update itself on the fly—I evaluated **incremental learning algorithms** using a **prequential (predict-then-update)** strategy.
 Each model was initialized with a small seed set (25 samples per class), then exposed to the full shuffled dataset one instance at a time.

-Unlike the offline baselines, incremental models:
+Unlike the baselines, incremental models:

 * see **one sample at a time**
 * must **predict first**, then receive the true label